Empowered Society free of Poverty and Diseases

-Our mission is to empower underserved women in Uganda through socio-economic, health education and leadership programs, creating opportunities while strengthening families and communities.
-It seeks to offer women leadership and empowerment abilities required to lead successful dignified lives.
+Our mission is to empower underserved women in Uganda through socio-economic, health education, and leadership programs, creating opportunities while strengthening families and communities.
+It seeks to offer women leadership development and empowerment abilities required to lead successful dignified lives.

 Advocate for increased women’s access, ownership, and control of economic resources.